yeaserarnob/AIUB_Animation/README.md

                                             # AIUB_2D_Animation
                  This is an opengl graphics project.
 In ths project we try to show 'AIUB CAMPUS' 2D view.
+		 Add AIUB_animation.cbp file to add this as a glut project and run main.cpp

                                                Instructions:
                                             Day Mode:        Press 'D'